ryan-mcclue/unsw/comp3222/lab5/lab5.md

 | H     | B \| I                  | 0      |
 | I     | B \| I                  | 1      |

+TODO: Try to express in words what made you think the logic expression is what you claim it to be!

 CONSTANT STATE_A : INTEGER := 0;
 CONSTANT STATE_B : INTEGER := 1;
 CONSTANT STATE_C : INTEGER := 2;